wcontractor/wcontractor.github.io/content/Plot_Halal_Restaurants.md

 ```

 ## Load Data
 Admittedly to get the data from the Yelp API I used Postman instead of interfacing with the API directly.
 This was just faster to get a JSON file of the results I was looking for.
 To do this you need to create an app and get an API Key from Yelps Developer website.
-I saved the results from Postman into a text file and then worked locally from there.
+I saved the results from Postman into a text file and then worked with that file from there.

 ```python